noura3368/BookRecBot/README.md

 Command "$logged" will return the currently logged in user.

-Can mention the bot's name for instructions
+Can mention the bot's name for instructions after signed into a user